Content-Addressed Storage

 When syncing a package:

-3. If exists: Skip download, reference existing file
+4. If it already exists: skip the copy, reference the existing file

 Example: